-Unless otherwise provided in this UDO, electronic reader boards may only be utilized when incorporated into permanent signage, provided that they do not exceed more than 40 percent of the total area of any sign face, and that information is displayed in increments of no less than 20 seconds.
+Unless otherwise provided in this UDO, electronic reader boards may only be utilized when incorporated into permanent signage, subject to the following:

+- (A) The electronic reader board portion may not exceed 30 square feet or 40 percent of the total area of any sign face (whichever is less). - (B) Any combination of the electronic reader board area and any changeable copy area combined does not exceed more than 40 percent of the total area of any sign face, and that information is displayed in increments of no less than 20 seconds.